 - Liability.
-In some cases, specifically naming companies or individuals in your blog could be against the law—especially if you’re making negative references to them.
+In some cases, specifically naming companies or individuals in your blog could be against the law.
+This is especially true if you’re making negative references to them.
 Fortunately, this is an easy

 downside to protect against; simply anonymize what and who you’re writing about.